William J. Beaty 3/1995

 the earth?
 It's because the shuttle is not only falling down, it is

-fast sideways as it falls, so it falls in a curve.
-It moves so fast that
+moving very fast sideways as it falls, so it falls in a curve.
+It moves

-the curved path of its fall is the same as the curve of the earth, so the
+so fast that the curved path of its fall is the same as the curve of the

-Shuttle falls and falls and never comes down.
-Gravity strongly affects
+earth, so the Shuttle falls and falls and never comes down.
+Gravity

-the astronauts in a spacecraft: the Earth is strongly pulling on them
+strongly affects the astronauts in a spacecraft: the Earth is strongly

-so they fall towards it.
-But they are moving sideways so fast that they
+pulling on them so they fall towards it.
+But they are moving sideways so

-continually miss the Earth.
-This process is called "orbiting," and the
+fast that they continually miss the Earth.
+This process is called

-word for the seeming lack of gravity is called "Free Fall."
-You
+"orbiting," and the proper word for the seeming lack of gravity is called

-jump out of an airplane, do you become weightless?
-And if you
+"weightless."
+When you jump out of an airplane, do you become weightless?

-drop a book, does gravity stop affecting it; should you say it becomes
+And if you drop a book, does gravity stop affecting it; should you say it

-weightless?
+becomes weightless?
 If so, then why does it fall?
-If "weight" is the force which
+If "weight" is the

-pulls objects towards the Earth, then this force is still there even when
+force which pulls objects towards the Earth, then this force is still

-So, to experience GENUINE free fall just like the astronauts,
+So, to experience genuine free fall just like the

-simply jump into the air!
-Better yet, jump off a diving board at the
+astronauts, simply jump into the air!
+Better yet, jump off a diving board

-pool, or bounce on a trampoline, or go skydiving.
-Bungee-jumpers know
+at the pool, or bounce on a trampoline, or go skydiving.
+Bungee-jumpers

 Space isn't remote at all.
 It's only an hour's drive away if your car could go straight upwards. --Fred Hoyle